17.10.2020

 Chickens grow best on pine, spruce, birch and aspen stumps or on logs of these species.

-Growing on chocks and wood waste
+Growing on logs and wood waste

 Caps can also be grown: